 My name is Kylie van Dam and I’m an Australian living in Holland with my Ausie/Dutch husband and our three English born children.
 We moved here from the UK in 2010 in a now-or-never attempt to make the life we imagined for ourselves every time we visited the Netherlands and which made us homesick every time we returned to the UK.
 So, we found a job, sold the house over coffee, locked the front door, caught a cab to the airport, chucked the kids into a local school and bam… living the dream.
 After 20 years of life in both Australia and the UK, I can report with bright eyes and a bushy tail that seizing that opportunity was one of the smartest decisions we’ve ever made.

 What?
 How did that happen?

 I never intended to bed down in another country and start imposing my own language on the local inhabitants.
 In fact, one of the driving reasons for shifting was to give our children a second language and ourselves the experience of learning a second language in, lets say, middle age (which I’m assured by some very lovely and generous Dutchies is a difficult thing to do).
-As any Dutch native speaker can see from some of my films, that project’s on the boil but it’s certainly not yet fully cooked!
+As any Dutch native speaker can see from some of my films, that project’s still on the boil and certainly not yet fully cooked!
 However, having English as well as the new experience of learning a second language has given me a sense of where the sticking points between the two languages are and how I can help other people get over them.
 Mmmm…actually…that’s quite handy.